Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Introduction

 Given a bounded Lipschitz domain $\Omega \subset \R^d$ for $d \in \N$, a right-hand side $f \in L^2(\Omega)$, and a symmetric and uniformly positive definite diffusion coefficient $\vec{K} \in [L^{\infty}(\Omega)]^{d\times d}_{\text{sym}}$, we consider the second-order symmetric linear elliptic diffusion problem

-Adaptive finite element methods (AFEMs) are well suited for solving such problems, as the solutions may exhibit singularities, where AFEMs still achieve optimal convergence rates.
+Adaptive finite element methods (AFEMs) allow to achieve optimal convergence rates for such problems even if the solution exhibits singularities.
 These methods usually require the solution of a sequence of linear systems arising from the discretization on successively refined meshes.
-Solving these systems by direct methods is computationally too expensive, making the integration of iterative solvers into the AFEM loop essential.
-It has been shown that uniformly contractive iterative solvers are integral to achieve optimal complexity of AFEMs, i.e., optimal convergence rates with respect to the \emph{overall computational cost} and hence time; see, e.g.,~\cite{Ste07,GHPS21, BFMPS23}.
+Solving these systems by direct methods is computationally too expensive to guarantee optimal error decay with respect to the overall computing time, making the use of iterative solvers into the adaptive algorithm essential.
+Indeed, it has been shown that uniformly contractive iterative solvers are integral to achieve optimal complexity of AFEMs, i.e., optimal convergence rates with respect to the \emph{overall computational cost} and hence time; see, e.g.,~\cite{Ste07,GHPS21, BFMPS23}.

-For the model problem~\eqref{eq: model problem}, the Galerkin matrix is symmetric and positive definite (SPD), which naturally suggests the use of the conjugate gradient (CG) method as an algebraic solver.
-However, the contraction factor of CG degrades with respect to the discretization parameters, i.e., the local mesh size $h$ and the polynomial degree $p$ (see, e.g.,~\cite{CG22}), therefore appropriate preconditioning is required to obtain convergence rates independent of $h$ and $p$.
-Designing such preconditioners is nontrivial, as they must, first, approximate the inverse of the Galerkin matrix sufficiently well and, second, be cheap to apply, ideally with linear computational complexity.
-Iterative solvers themselves, such as the geometric multigrid method introduced in~\cite{IMPS24}, are natural candidates for this purpose, as they are designed to efficiently solve the Galerkin system.
+For the model problem~\eqref{eq: model problem}, discretized by $H^1$-conforming finite elements, the resulting Galerkin matrix $\vec{A}_{\ell}$ is symmetric and positive definite (SPD), which naturally suggests the use of the conjugate gradient method (CG) as an algebraic solver.
+However, the contraction factor of CG degrades with respect to the discretization parameters, i.e., the local mesh size $h$ and the polynomial degree $p$ (see, e.g.,~\cite{CG22}).
+Therefore, appropriate $h$- and $p$-robust preconditioning is required to obtain optimal convergence rates.
+Designing such preconditioners, which we will denote by $\vec{B}_{\ell}$, is nontrivial, as they must, first, approximate the inverse of the Galerkin matrix sufficiently well, i.e., $\vec{B}_{\ell} \approx \vec{A}_{\ell}^{-1}$, and, second, be cheap to apply, ideally with linear computational complexity .
+Robust iterative solvers themselves, such as, e.g., the geometric multigrid method introduced in~\cite{IMPS24}, are natural candidates for this purpose, as they are designed to efficiently solve the Galerkin system.

-This work establishes a direct connection between uniformly contractive iterative solvers arising in AFEM and their use as preconditioners within conjugate gradient methods.
-In particular, we show that \emph{any} uniformly contractive solver with linear computational complexity induces an \emph{optimal preconditioner} for the generalized preconditioned conjugate gradient method (GCPG) from~\cite{Bla02}, i.e., the resulting algebraic solver has a contraction factor independent of $h$ and $p$ and is of linear complexity.